 It’s more customary to tip in restaurants.
 It should specify on a menu if a service charge is included, but 10% is normally considered a benchmark if it isn’t.

 Those of you hiring a caddie for a round of golf are typically expected to offer a gratuity tip starting at about $25.
 Clearly this depends on the level of service and assistance that the caddie provides

 You wouldn’t expect to tip someone for providing you with instructions as to how to find a place.
-It’s up to your discretion if you choose to obviously.
 There would be a reasonable chance that most members of the public would decline to accept out of embarrassment.

 Tipping is more common in the hotel industry and our advice is to rely on what you’re used to and feel comfortable with

 Contrary to what stereotypes might have you believe, the Scots tend to pretty well dress like anyone else does.
 That means they don’t routinely wear tartan, albeit women might occasionally wear a discreet bit of trimming as part of a wider design.
 Wearing tartan won’t help you blend in.
 Quite opposite.
 It’ll normally advertise the fact you’re a tourist as it seems to be an adopted uniform worn predominantly by visitors.
 Similarly, ‘Pringle’ sweaters are normally another dead give away.
 Both are fine for a golf course, but for casual everyday wear it tends to be visitors who partake.